AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Data_Production/content.rst

 Then for a given Test Case (say, an *A and then B* Ada expression controlling an *if* statement, with *A* and *B* both simple Boolean variables), several tests verify the tool behavior across a set of execution scenarii.
-Each test checks results for a specific sequence of calls into the code to analyse, providing particular values for variables involved in a decision for example.
+Each test checks results for a specific sequence of calls into the code to analyze, providing particular values for variables involved in a decision for example.
 A single such valuation or several of them are performed with a specific coverage objective purpose, for instance evaluating a decision both